Last updated 10 August 2018

 Members are able to update their communication preference through the online member portal (MyBOHS) at any time.
 This includes opting in and out of different types of communication, stating whether they would like print or electronic, along with updating their personal information.

 There are occasions where BOHS uses third party suppliers in order to provide membership benefits, and in doing so will share the minimum amount of personal data necessary to fulfil the member benefit.
 This is done on the understanding that that the data processors only use the information for this purpose.
-Specifically, this includes; Oxford University Press for the purpose of providng members with access to the journal, Annals of Workplace Exposures and Health; MiVoice for the purpose of facilitating the annual election process; Extra Packaging Ltd for the mailing of Exposure magazine; and APT Ltd for the processing of direct debits
+Specifically, this includes; Oxford University Press for the purpose of providng members with access to the journal, Annals of Workplace Exposures and Health; MiVoice for the purpose of facilitating the annual election process; Extra Packaging Ltd for the mailing of Exposure magazine; APT Ltd for the processing of direct debits and PayPal as a credit card processor.

 Conference or event attendees